Hugowonders/PCDR-seq/README.md

 cd FLASH-lowercase-overhang
 # compile the files
 make
-# now the excutable *flash* file can be copied to the working directory
+# now the excutable file named "flash" can be copied to the working directory
+cp flash ..
 ```